lurchmath/lurchmath.github.io/docs/tut-05-assumptions.md

-In mathematics, most facts are not proven in isolation, but only after making certain *assumptions.*  A theorem will say, "If such-and-such a fact, then we know that some other facts."
+In mathematics, most facts are not proven in isolation, but only after making certain *assumptions.*  A theorem will say, "If such-and-such a fact, then we know some other facts."
 This is why in a geometry class, many textbooks let a student justify a line in a proof with the word "given."
 Lurch has support for this essential piece of mathematical reasoning.

 ## The user interface for assumptions